rapid7/metasploit-framework/documentation/modules/auxiliary/gather/pulse_secure_file_disclosure.md

 set, file contents will be printed to the screen, with any unprintable characters replaced by a period.

-Please see related module exploit/linux/http/pulse_secure_cmd_exec to see what you can do with a valid session or credentials.
+Please see related module exploit/linux/http/pulse_secure_cmd_exec for a post-auth exploit that can leverage the results from this module.

 ## Actions